Yasar05/Gen-ai-interview-Questions-and-answers/05-advanced-architecture/README.md

 - **Use Cases**: Research, fine-tuning, open development

 **Claude (Anthropic):**
+Claude is trained using: Constitutional AI → The model learns safety rules from a written “constitution” instead of relying only on human feedback.
+Some RLHF, but much less than GPT.
+This makes Claude: More self-correcting, More consistent in refusing harmful requests, More aligned without massive human labeling
 - **Architecture**: Transformer-based
 - **Training**: Constitutional AI, RLHF
 - **Parameters**: ~100B-1T